-- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. - Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, inside or outside the home, including online.